pbering/SockerVS2017/README.md

 # Socker = Sitecore :heart: Docker (now with Visual Studio 2017)

->This is the continuation of [https://github.com/pbering/Socker](https://github.com/pbering/Socker) where the Docker integration in Visual Studio 2017 RTM is used, for a even smother developer workflow!
+>This is the continuation of [https://github.com/pbering/Socker](https://github.com/pbering/Socker) where the new Docker integration in Visual Studio 2017 is used instead.

 Is is now possible to run Sitecore completely in Docker natively, you don't have to mess around with databases, IIS or anything, you don't even have to have SQL Server or IIS installed on your machine.

-This repository shows how a solution running Sitecore is wired up for development with the following features:
+This repository shows how a solution could be wired up for development with the following features:

 - Databases is persisted between restarts
 - Serialized items are also persisted
 - Streaming log output

-Besides the Visual Studio 2017 out-of-the-box docker features:
+and also the Visual Studio 2017, out-of-the-box docker features like:

-- Remote debugging also with auto attaching running containers
+- Remote debugging, auto attaching to running containers with F5
 - Build, re-build, clear builds/stops/starts compose services (containers)

 ## Prerequisites